manusanchi02/christmas-lights/README.md

 **Important Notes:**
 - The circuit uses **GPIO 21** because it supports hardware PWM.
 Changing to a different pin may result in poor performance or loss of PWM functionality.
-- The **resistor value** shown in the schematic is arbitrary and must be calculated based on the actual lights you connect.
+- The **resistors value** shown in the schematic are arbitrary and must be calculated based on the actual lights and buzzer you connect.
 - The **red LED** in the diagram is just a placeholder.
 In the actual implementation, this should be replaced with your real Christmas lights (connected through an appropriate driver/transistor).

 ## 💻 Technologies Used